Below you will find all of the theatre's FAQs.

 If you have not previously logged in with your email or are unsure of your password, try using “hanover1” as your password or click “Forgot your password?” and follow the instructions.

-Please do not hesitate to contact the ticketing office at 877.571.7469 with any issues.
+Please do not hesitate to contact the ticketing office during business hours at 877.571.7469 with any issues.
 If we are closed, we will assist you the next business day.

 What are the box office hours?